 White folks with a genuine desire to learn about the ways they perpetuate racism have a bad habit of depending on people of color to educate us.
 For free.
 On our schedule.

-While it’s crucial for us to recognize the talent of people of color and hire them for everything from racial healing to helping you buy a house, to curing cancer, it can also important for us to do whiteness work with other white people.
+While it’s critical for us to recognize, compensate, and support the talent of people of color and hire them for everything from racial healing to helping you buy a house, to leading businesses and organizations, it is also important for white people to do the work with other white people.
 This happens in affinity groups or caucuses.

-These guided conversations are weekly sessions, from six to 16 weeks, where we learn a little, grow a lot, talk some, listen with our whole being, share openly, support one another, and show up as ourselves—authentically—to do the work.
+These guided conversations are in spaces where we learn a little, grow a lot, talk some, listen with our whole being, share openly, support one another, and show up as ourselves—authentically—to do the work.
 It’s one step of many.